 - Keep up to date with routine physicals and recommended health screenings

-- Keep a nourishing diet and maintain a healthy weight
+- Stick to a nourishing diet

 - Exercise several times a week